Convergence Analysis of Noisy Distributed Gradient Descent for Non-convex Optimization -- Saddle Point Escape: Assumptions and Preliminary Results

 \section{Assumptions and Preliminary Results}

 This section contains a summary of basic definitions, assumptions, and two preliminary results pertaining to the aforementioned lifting approach within the context of standard (noise free) fixed step-size \textbf{DGD}.
 The second result relates the local minimizers of~\eqref{eq: Unconstrained optimization problem} to those of a lifted representation of this objective function, under local regularity conditions that are directly formulated in terms of the component functions $f_i$.
 The relationships underpin the subsequent development of the main results on \textbf{NDGD}, in which the gradient is randomly perturbed at each iteration as per~\eqref{eq: NDGD}.
+The complete proof is provided in \cite[Section~IV-A]{qin2025convergence}.